dani882/jrivera-alb-ecs-project/README.md

 ## Provisioning infrastructure

 ### Tools needed:
-We need to have aws cli configured, docker and docker-compose installed
+We need to have aws-cli configured, docker and docker-compose installed

 ### ECR Repository
 First step we need to do is create Two repositories that are needed for these project